How EU cloud providers actually compare

 Provider Databases Queues Transactional Email

-Open Telekom Cloud PostgreSQL, MySQL, SQL Server Kafka
+T Cloud Public PostgreSQL, MySQL, SQL Server Kafka No

-StackIT PostgreSQL, MongoDB, MariaDB, SQL Server, Redis, OpenSearch RabbitMQ
+STACKIT PostgreSQL, MongoDB, MariaDB, SQL Server, Redis, OpenSearch RabbitMQ No

 This is where differences become stark.
 Scaleway is the only provider offering databases, queues, and transactional email in one platform, with SQS/SNS protocol compatibility.
-OVHcloud and StackIT have the most database engines.
+OVHcloud and STACKIT have the most database engines.
 Hetzner offers no managed services at all, by design.
-Message queues remain a gap: only Scaleway, StackIT (RabbitMQ), IONOS (Kafka), and Open Telekom Cloud (Kafka).
+Message queues remain a gap: only Scaleway, STACKIT (RabbitMQ), IONOS (Kafka), and T Cloud Public (Kafka).

 GPUs and AI